ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/start/installation/upgrading-to-new-version.markdown

 3. Remove old RavenDB binaries
     * make sure to _not_ delete your actual data which is in the folders like `RavenData` and _not_ to overwrite your configuration files like [settings.json](../../server/configuration/configuration-options#json).
     * make sure not to delete your certificate file which ends with `.pfx` or `.pem`, for more details see our [certificate page](../../server/security/authentication/certificate-configuration).
+   This step is strictly necessary for updating to version 5.1.
+To update to lower versions, overriding the old binaries may be sufficient, although it's recommended to remove them anyway.

 4. Copy new binaries.